faisalmemon/solve-it-now/docs/index.md

 ## About the App

-Solve It Now! is a systematic problem-solving application that guides users through a structured methodology for analyzing and resolving complex problems.
-The app uses proven problem-solving frameworks combined with AI assistance to help you approach challenges methodically.
+Solve It Now! is a systematic problem-solving application that guides users through proven professional troubleshooting methodologies.
+Built on frameworks used in manufacturing, engineering, and scientific research, the app provides structured tools for analyzing complex problems methodically.
+AI assistance is available to enhance your analysis, but the core value lies in the systematic approach itself.

 ## Key Features

 <div class="feature-grid">
   <div class="feature-card">
-    <h3>🔍 Structured Problem Analysis</h3>
+    <h3>🔍 Professional Problem-Solving Framework</h3>
     <ul>
       <li><strong>Problem Statement</strong>: Define your problem clearly using the "Object/Defect" format</li>
       <li><strong>Systematic Investigation</strong>: Answer WHAT, WHERE, WHEN, and EXTENT questions to fully understand the problem scope</li>